cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 How can I make my C# code run faster
 ===

-Have you ever seen something insignificant that sparked a movement in your brain?
-The tiniest piece of trivia that sends you down a rabbit-hole of discovery?
+When was the last time that a seemingly insignificant detail sparked a movement in your brain?
+As a programmer, I have a habit of seeing new code and hyper-focusing on the one tiny detail I have never seen before.
+At that point, the gears in my brain begin turning, and the machinery spins up in a way I might not have experienced in weeks.
+I love these moments.
+The ones where the tiniest piece of trivia sends me down a rabbit-hole of discovery.

-When you came out.
-Did what did it look like?

-Often, it doesn't look like what you expected, but might still shine some light on a subject you want to learn more about.

-### Inspiration
+What did that look like the last time it came to you?

-It happened for me when I saw this Tweet Exchange between David Fowler and Damien Edwards.
+It recently happened to me as I was browsing Twitter.
+I came upon this exchange between David Fowler and Damian Edwards, discussing .NET

 {{< tweet 1318638349544873985 >}}

-It's a small thing, and you may not have known about it previously, but the `String.Create()` method used in Damien's tweet made me think.
+It's a small thing, the **String.Create** method used in the screenshot was something I had not seen before.
+I had learned about **Span** as an API, but had not noticed the **Create** gem before.
+The machinery in my brain asked the question:

 > "Why use this method for creating string over others?"

+This was my latest rabbit-hole, and it took me to a few interesting places that I would like to share with you.
+In this article we will delve into...

+* What is **String.Create**?
+* How is it different from normally constructing a string?
+* What does it do better?
+* How much faster is it **really**?
+* What pitfalls should be avoided?

+### Definitions

+To make the article a little easier, I am going to refer to the various ways of creating strings in the following ways:

+* **Create** - Refers to using `String.Create()`.
+* **Concat** - Refers to using `String.Concat()` or the plus (`+`) operator.
+* **Format** - Rerfers to using `String.Format()`, one of its many overloads, or to string interpolation with the `$""` syntax.
+* **StringBuilder** - Refers to constructing a string with the fluent `StringBuilder` class and API.

 ### How Does It Work?

 Let's take a deep dive into the `String` object in C#.
-Since the .NET Runtime is now open source and developed in the open, the code is available on GitHub(link this).
+Since the .NET Runtime is now open source and developed in the open, the code is [available on GitHub](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs). `String` also has many partial classes spread across other files, but the code we need is in the primary **String.cs** location.

-Building a string from the constructor requires a [pointer to a character array](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs#L57).

-This is the code that runs when you allocate a string using its constructor.
-It's probably rather uncommon for most .NET users to use the constructor directly, but I chose this as a comparison because it is the 'least ceremony' method compared to `String.Create()`.
+To naively build a string out of bytes, you need to use the constructor that requires a [pointer to a character array](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs#L57).
+Using this API directly would require placing bytes into specific indexed (`[]`) locations.
+Below is the code that runs when you allocate a string using this constructor.
+There are many other ways to create strings, but this is what I consider the most comparable to the **Create** method.

 ```csharp {hl_lines=["6-11"],linenostart=57}
 string Ctor(char[]? value)